Praise for The Black Nile

 Part On the Road, part Fear and Loathing in Africa, Dan Morrison takes us with him on his journey down the Nile–teaching us, by example, to be explorers of both the world and ourselves.Kevin Sites, author of In the Hot Zone: One Man, One Year, Twenty Wars

-2 thoughts on “Praise for The Black Nile
+2 Replies to “Praise for The Black Nile”

 1. Dan, The Black Nile was an outstanding acheivement!
 Kudos!
 I have one question–weren’t you afraid of crocodiles?
 Dangling your feet in the water of Lake Victoria, etc?
 It used to be thick with crocs, thanks to all human carnage tossed in.
 And what about crocs in the Nile?
 I grew up along the banks of the Congo River and one of its tributaries, the Kasai River.
 We NEVER would have dared even wade along the bank for fear of crocs.
 A friends of ours was taken and eaten by a Nile croc in one of the tributaries while trying to tie up a raft for the night.
 Women washing clothes were often taken and eaten.
 I had the shivers the whole time expecting one to snatch you or Schon under for its dinner a few days later when you were nice and tender.